 If you're only going to wear something once or twice, then renting is an affordable solution, though of course if you own something you could eventually recoup a little by selling it on.

-As these services are online/via apps, you won't be able to try on items officially before booking your rental, but if you know an item is in a nearby store, you could go to that store and try it on first, before booking your rental online through one of these services.
+1. It's not always 'try before you buy'.
+As these services are online/via apps, you usually won't be able to try on items officially before booking your rental, but if you know an item is in a nearby store, you could go to that store and try it on first, before booking your rental online through one of these services.
+Hurr has a selection of items you can try at Selfridges on Oxford Street in London if you're close enough or prepared to travel and you can rent there and then.

-If an item doesn't fit, some sites will give a refund or credit, but it's important to check as policies differ.
+2. What if it doesn't fit?
+If an item doesn't fit, some clothes rental sites will give a refund or credit, but it's important to check as policies differ.
 You'll usually need to send the garment back within 24 hours.

-Rental sites tend to have more women's options but men can still find stuff – the choice will just be more limited.
+3. Rental sites tend to have more women's options.
+But men can still find stuff – the choice will just be more limited.

-The owner tends to take care of dry-cleaning but some do add a cleaning fee, and this should be clear at the checkout.
+4. The owner tends to take care of dry-cleaning.
+Some will add a cleaning fee to the rental cost – this should be clear at the checkout.

-Factor in return postage costs if these aren't covered.
-Some include a 'free' label, so you don't pay extra to send items back, but with others you pay.
+6. Factor in return postage costs if these aren't covered.
+Some include a 'free' label, so you don't pay extra to send items back, but with others you'll pay separately.

-Check if you can get it cheaper second-hand.
-Before renting, scour the likes of eBay, Depop and Vestiaire Collective to see if someone’s selling the same item second-hand for less.
+9. Check if you can get it cheaper second-hand.
+Before renting, scour the likes of eBay, Depop, Vinted and Vestiaire Collective to see if someone’s selling the same item second-hand for less.

 Top sites to rent clothes from

-Here are our top-pick fashion rental sites/apps to try.
+Here are our top-pick fashion rental sites and apps.
 Sometimes rival sites have the identical pieces at different prices, so it's worth checking more than one.

 Where we give examples, we always use the minimum hire length available (one day, four days and so on) and include fees such as cleaning and delivery.
 You may need to pay return postage on top with some sites – we've noted which ones below.